AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-email-program-cards.md

 # Understanding Email Program Cards {#understanding-email-program-cards}

-Use Marketo Moments to view your Email Programs from your phone or iPad. &nbsp;
+Use Marketo Moments to view your Email Programs from your phone or iPad.

 ## Email Program Cards {#email-program-cards}